mypaint/libmypaint/README.md

 On recent Debian-like systems, you can type the following to get started with a standard configuration:

-    # apt install -y build-essential
+    # apt install -y build-essential meson
     # apt install -y libjson-c-dev libgirepository1.0-dev libglib2.0-dev

-When building from git:
+Additionally, when using the deprecated Autotools build system:

     # apt install -y python autotools-dev intltool gettext libtool